 - Start of Day 6:30 am Daily — start your day at the same time every day.
 6:30 am will give your day a good start and keep you structured.

-- 60 Minutes Daily — fitness, if you normally go to the gym or an exercise program, whether it’s in the morning, lunch time or evenings don’t change it, keep your fitness routine on track.
+- 60 Minutes Daily — fitness, if you usually go to the gym or an exercise program, whether it’s in the morning, lunchtime or evenings don’t change it, keep your fitness routine on track.
 If you don’t have a fitness routine or you had to cancel your gym membership due to loss of income, think of taking long walks, speed walking or even seek out playing your favorite sport, these all can do wonders for your fitness.
-Do workouts you can do at home; jump rope, weights, yoga and/or sit ups.
+Do workouts you can do at home; jump rope, weights, yoga, and sit-ups.
 Remember to consult your physician with any fitness routine you start.

 - 20 Minutes Daily — review the classified ads and circle jobs you want to apply for, as discussed in our Traditional Method section.

 - 30 Minutes Daily — work on your list of companies and organizations you desire to work for, even though they don’t have advertised job postings as discussed in our Traditional Method section.
 Take a few of these companies and track down the contact information of the person who would be doing the hiring and your next boss for your type of position at each of these companies.